Chef Mariella's Kitchen™

 Program Includes:

-• 6 days, 5 nights accommodations in a double room with private bathroom, based on double occupancy.
-Click To View!
+• 6 days, 5 nights accommodations in a sea-view room, based on 2 guests.

-• 3 hands-on cooking classes with Chef Mariella, with lunch following on the foods prepared in class.
-Local wine and water included.
+• 3 hands-on cooking classes with 3- or 4-course menu with Chef Rosario, with lunch/dinner following on the foods prepared in class with a toast of wine included.

-• Arrival and Departure transfers from and to local train station at Alcamo.
+• Arrival and departure transfers from and to Palermo Airport or Train Station.

 Program Prices:

-2012 Dates: This program is available throughout the year except the month of August, Christmas and New Year.
+2024 Dates: This program is available throughout the year.
 Check in and start your cooking program on any day of the week.
 Rates are subject to change, based on currency exchange.
 Call for updated rates.
 Airfare not included.
+Group transfers for any cooking tour or tours that include transfers, are for the group and are not private.
+Transfers before, after or to another destination outside of your cooking tour are not included in the program price.
+If you would like to add on a private transfer or transfers, let us know and we will send you pricing.